 Group II (Virtual PsychoEducation Paced Respiration and Relaxation [Virtual-PEPRR]): Caregivers participating in the Virtual-PEPRR intervention will consist of eight 60-75 minute video or telephone sessions.
 Each Virtual-PEPRR session will be devoted to a specific topic with the goal of assisting the caregiver in developing and applying stress-management skills both in caregiving as well as in their work setting.
 Sessions include problem-solving, identifying cognitive distortions, application of relaxation techniques such as the emWave2, acquiring new coping skills, utilizing social support, and establishing appropriate goals, and finding support.
 All caregivers in Virtual-PEPRR will be provided a Caregiver Workbook that includes information about the session topics and homework assignments.

 Group III (Pep-Pal): Pep-Pal is a mobilized version of Virtual-PEPRR.
 Pep-Pal includes eleven web-based video modules replicate essential components of each session of Virtual-PEPRR, but in shorter format (<20 minute. duration) with engaging relaxation exercises.
-The modules include learning skills in problem-solving, identifying cognitive distortions, using techniques, acquiring new coping skills, utilizing social support, establishing suitable goals, and finding support.
+The modules include learning skills in problem-solving, identifying cognitive distortions, using relaxation techniques, acquiring new coping skills, utilizing social support, establishing suitable goals, and finding support.
 Pep-Pal includes "Mini-Peps" which are video guided, 3-minute stress reduction exercises that the caregiver can access any time.
-Caregivers randomized to will complete at times convenient web-accessible by smartphone, tablet, laptop, or desktop computer. more than one module a week, repeat session, Mini-Peps as frequently desired.
+Caregivers randomized to Pep-Pal will complete modules at times that are convenient and web-accessible by smartphone, tablet, laptop, or desktop computer.
+Caregivers can complete more than one module a week, repeat any session, and access the Mini-Peps as frequently as desired.

 Caregivers and patients undergo psychosocial assessments prior to randomization, and at 3 months, 6 months, 9 months and 1 year after baseline.
 At each phase, caregivers and patients will complete battery of questionnaires that includes the Center for Epidemiological Studies-Depression scale (CES-D), the perceived stress scale (PSS), and the State-Trait Anxiety Inventory (STAI).
 Caregivers will be asked monthly to complete eight very short questions Patient-Reported Outcomes Measurement Information System (PROMIS).
 Additionally the patient will complete the MD Anderson Symptom Inventory each time while the caregiver completes questionnaires will cover details about how being a caregiver has affected their lives, details about employment, insurance and accommodations, general physical and mental well-being, and the impact Covid-19 has had on their lives.
 The patient and the caregiver will additionally complete a demographic questionnaire that includes questions regarding age, diagnosis, income, and other standard questions regarding nutrition, health behaviors, and health services utilization.
 At study completion, an exit questionnaire will address each subject's evaluation of the study and the group in which they were assigned.